top of page

 PaulPicPodcast.JPG

-For Paul, life has been a journey of transformation, perseverance and a commitment to compassion.
+For Paul, life has been a journey of transformation, and perseverance with a commitment to compassion.
 Born in Hamilton, Ontario, his career and personal life have taken him across the world, from serving as a clergyman to leading major fundraising initiatives for various international causes.
 In 2011, he made the move to British Columbia, where he met his life-partner.

 ... let’s talk about our next steps together.